InternetOfUs/interaction-protocol-engine/Norms.md

     * ``Task``  _Output_  JSON model with the obtained task.
     * ``Id ``  _Input_  string with the identifier of the task to obtain.
 - ``wenet_task_manager_merge_task(MergedTask,TaskId,Task)``
-  This predicate allow to modify a task model.
+  This predicate modifies a task model.
     * ``MergedTask``  _Output_  JSON model with the updated task.
     * ``TaskId``  _Input_  string with the identifier of the task to modify.
     * ``Task``  _Input_  JSON model of the task to merge with the current one.